rust-lang/cargo/src/doc/src/guide/dependencies.md

 If your `Cargo.toml` doesn't already have a `[dependencies]` section, add that, then list the [crate][def-crate] name and version that you would like to use.
-This example adds a dependency of the `time` crate:
+This example adds a dependency on the `time` crate:

 ```toml
 [dependencies]